Biomedical Engineer

 Would you like to combine an interest in medicine with a passion for engineering?
 If you want to help people through designing and developing technical equipment to be used in a clinical setting, then a career as a biomedical engineer could be the path you’re looking for.

 Do you think you’d be perfect for a career as a biomedical engineer?
-Explore the Science and Research and Engineering graduate jobs available right now.
+Explore the Pharmaceuticals and Science and Engineering graduate jobs available right now.

 What does a biomedical engineer do?

-Biomedical engineers are concerned with researching, designing and developing healthcare equipment which can be used to aid a variety of clinical procedures and disorders.
-Biomedical engineers are the minds behind much of the pioneering medical practice we see today, such as robotic surgical instruments, bionic limbs, joint replacements and technology for tailor made rehabilitation.
+Biomedical engineers are concerned with researching, designing and developing healthcare equipment which can be used to aid a variety of clinical procedures and help treat certain disorders.
+Biomedical engineers are the minds behind much of the pioneering medical practice we see today, such as robotic surgical instruments, bionic limbs, joint replacements and technology for tailor-made rehabilitation.

 • Designing and developing new materials or devices using mathematical models and computer software